Actinidia arguta: Varieties

 Actinidia arguta var. giraldii was originally described by Ludwig Diels at the species rank (Actinidia giraldii) in 1905, but was later reduced to a variety of A. arguta in 1972 by Vladimir Nikolaevich Voroschilov.
 A. arguta var. hypoleuca was originally described at the species rank (Actinidia hypoleuca) by Takenoshin Nakai in 1904, but reduced to a variety of A. arguta in 1980 by Siro Kitamura.
+In 2007, Actinidia purpurea, the red hardy kiwi, was synonymised with Actinidia arguta var. arguta.

 Actinidia arguta had been placed in section Leiocarpae and series Lamellatae, but this current infrageneric classification is unsupported.
 A 2002 study of the nuclear DNA internal transcribed spacer sequence and the plastid matK gene sequence for cladistic analysis revealed the current circumscription of the sections to be polyphyletic, with A. arguta forming a clade with A. melanandra near the base of the phylogenetic tree.

 Cultivars

-The most popular cultivars include 'Ananasnaya', 'Geneva', 'MSU', 'Weiki', 'Jumbo Verde', and 'Rogow'.
-A commonly sold self-fertile hybrid is the Japanese cultivar 'Issai' (A. arguta × rufa).
+Unlike kiwifruit, as of 2021 no single cultivar has been established as the predominant commercial cultivar.
+The most popular cultivars in China include 'Long Cheng No. 2', 'LD133', 'Kuilv', and 'Chang Jiang No. 1', while 'Ananasnaya' (syn.
+'Jumbo Verde') is the most commonly grown cultivar in the United States and Chile.
+In Europe, the most popular cultivars include 'Weiki', 'Geneva', and two proprietary cultivars from New Zealand, 'Hortgem Tahi' and 'Hortgem Rua'.
+Other cultivars include 'MSU', 'Super Jumbo', 'Rogow', 'Kievskaya Krupnoplodnaya', 'Taezhniy Dar' and 'Estafeta'.
+A commonly sold self-fertile hybrid is the Japanese cultivar 'Issai' (A. arguta × polygama) and its offspring 'Super Issai', while the hybrid 'Ken's Red' (A. arguta × melanandra) originates from New Zealand.

+Distribution and habitat

+Actinidia arguta has one of the widest ranges of species within Actinidia, found across China, eastern Russia, Korea, Taiwan and Japan.
+The plant is found in significantly colder areas compared to most other Actinidia, typically between 150-1500 m above sea level, including areas such as the Yan Mountains and northeastern Chinese provinces incluving Jilin and Liaoning.
+In southern Japan, the plant can grow at altitudes up to 1900 m above sea level, and the plant has been recorded growing up to heights of 3000 m.
+The greatest number of wild records of Actinidia arguta come from central China, northeastern China, the Korean peninsula and Japan.

+The plants can grow in both mountainous and forested areas, and can survive winter temperatures of −45 °C, and summer temperatures exceeding 37 °C.